-“We are thrilled,” said Patty Ducharme, PSAC executive vice-president, on Nov.
-17. “This is the end of the line.
+“We are thrilled,” said Patty Ducharme, then PSAC’s executive vice-president, in 2011.
+“This is the end of the line.
 It is so wonderful that finally, after 28 years, we will be able to say to people, ‘It’s over, we have a decision and it’s over.'”

 1975 SUPREME COURT STAMP

 On Sept.
-2, 1975, Canada Post issued an eight-cent stamp to mark the centenary of the Supreme Court of Canada, which was founded in 1875.
+2, 1975, Canada’s Post Office Department (known as Canada Post since 1981) issued an eight-cent stamp to mark the centenary of the Supreme Court of Canada.

 When the stamp was issued, the court held three 11-week sessions each year; today, the court sits for 18 weeks of the year, beginning on the first Monday of October and running until the end of June or July.